 Good work design is the most effective process for eliminating hazards, incorporating effective risk control measures and designing-in efficiencies.
 It’s one of our most effective ways of reaching our targets of reducing the:

 - incidence of serious injury by at least 30% nationwide by 2022

 - number of work-related fatalities due to injury by at least 20%.

 Since the Strategy launched, Safe Work Australia and all jurisdictions have been working collaboratively with the industry, unions, relevant organisations and the community to influence and promote improvements in how work is designed to: protect workers from harm to their health, safety and welfare; improve worker health and wellbeing; and improve business success through higher worker productivity.

 Safe Work Australia Award for Good Design

-Safe Work Australia has partnered with Good Design Australia since 2016 to support consideration of safety in the design of products, structures, equipment and substances, work processes and systems.
+Safe Work Australia partnered with Good Design Australia in 2016 and 2017 to support consideration of safety in the design of products, structures, equipment and substances, work processes and systems.